“Prevention is better than cure!”

 Many diseases and illnesses are highly dependent on our genetics and lifestyles.
 However, by knowing the diseases that we are prone to and their risk factors, then by applying the proper mitigations for each disease, we could be able to decrease the likelihood of those diseases.

 Should we learn about every possible disease/illness under the sun?

 That is why we took the approach of illustrating possible diseases/illnesses based on the area of residence and depending on extensive data provided by the Government of Alberta.

-Our compounding pharmacy has undertook the mission of improving the health and wellness of all Calgary residents to enable better future for all of Calgary, and hence Alberta and Canada.
+Our compounding pharmacy has undertaken the mission of improving the health and wellness of all Calgary residents to enable a better future for all of Calgary, and hence Alberta and Canada.

 - What is the expected benefit of these educational articles?